gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 ## Introducing Normals

+Normals are called that from the Latin word *norma*, a carpenter's square.
+Just as a carpenter's square has a right angle, normals are at a right angle to a line or surface.
-I have no idea why they are called *normals* but at least in 3D graphics a normal is the word for a unit vector that describes the direction a surface is facing.
+In 3D graphics a normal is the word for a unit vector that describes the direction a surface is facing.

 Here are some normals for a cube and a sphere.